 The mCSD Care Services Selective Supplier and the PMIR Patient Identity Manager are persisting long term the data so that the Resources within the Document Registry are available for the life of the Document Registry entry.
-The Document Registry shall validate publication requests to ensure that all DocumentReference.author, DocumentReference.authenticator, DocumentReference.context.sourcePatientInfo, and DocumentManifest.author; element are either contained or are references to valid and active entry in the mCSD Care Services Selective Supplier or PMIR Patient Identity Manager.
+The Document Registry shall validate publication requests to ensure that all DocumentReference.author, DocumentReference.authenticator, DocumentReference.context.sourcePatientInfo, and DocumentManifest.author; elements are either contained or are references to valid and active entry in the mCSD Care Services Selective Supplier or PMIR Patient Identity Manager.
 The Document Registry shall validate this by use of mCSD Care Services Selective Consumer using the Find Matching Care Services [ITI-90] transaction, and Patient identity either internal Patient identity cache or possibly by PMIR Patient Identity Manager using the PDQm Query [ITI-78].

 X.3 MHDS Required Actor Groupings